angeloocana/joj-core/README.md

 > JumpOverJump.com core library
 >
-> JumpOverJump is an opensource AI game board.
+> JumpOverJump is an open source functional programming AI game board.
 > Be welcome to learn, help and play!!!

 ## Docs